The agent used for perfusion imaging is Tc-99m

 Nebulizers produce particles that are generally between 0.5 to 2

-during inhalation.
-Deposition of particles larger than 1 micron in
+inhalation.
+Deposition of particles larger than 1 micron in the

-larger particles will deposit more proximal in the airways.
+will deposit more proximal in the airways.
+Benefits of this

-that collection devices are not necessary as they are for
+procedure are that collection devices are not necessary as they

-obtained.
-Disadvantages are the inability to demonstrate areas of
+Disadvantages are the inability to demonstrate areas of air

-excessive tracer is often seen in the proximal bronchial tree in
+trapping and excessive tracer is often seen in the proximal

 central deposition of the tracer.